Childhood

 Mount Adams, Cincinnati, Ohio.
 I was born here in 1940

 4943 Winneste Ave, Winton Terrace, Cincinnati, Ohio.
-I lived here from age 3 to age 13.
+I lived here to age 13.
 After the end of WW2 Winton Terrace had expanded to become Winton Hills.

-I attendeed grade school (1-6th grade) at St. Bernard Catholic Church and School, Winton Place, Cincinnati
+St. Bernard Catholic Church and School, Winton Place, Cincinnati.
+I attendeed grade school (1-6th grade) here.

 Jim, Donna and Me 1948-1949 school year ages 6, 7 and 8.